-Your AI workforce, organised like a real company — Chief of Staff to run your day, Project Coach to discipline your LLM, AI Staff to handle the loops.
+Your AI workforce, organised like a real company — Chief of AI Staff to run the operation, Project Coach to discipline your LLM, AI Staff to handle the loops.
 You're the CEO.
-Any LLM, every device, ~60% off flagship cost.
+Any LLM, every device, the right model for each task.

 Each plug-in extends the kernel with a specific job — evaluate, attend, govern, retain, federate.
 Install one.
 Or all of them.
 They compose into something more than the sum of their parts.